-In addition to monitoring and reporting the campus’ compliance with local, state, and federal regulations for quality of drinking water, wastewater, and stormwater, the Water Quality, Efficiency, and Stewardship (WQES) team works with its partners to increase water awareness and conservation across campus.
-Thanks to ongoing conservation efforts, campus domestic water use averaged 1.4 million gallons per day (mgd) from July 1, 2016 – June 30, 2017, compared to 2.7 mgd at the start of the water conservation program in 2001.
+In addition to monitoring and reporting the campus’ compliance with local, state, and federal regulations for quality of drinking water, wastewater, and stormwater, the Water Planning & Stewardship (WP&S) team works with its partners to increase water awareness and conservation across campus.
+Thanks to ongoing conservation efforts, campus domestic water use averaged 1.5 million gallons per day (mgd) from July 1, 2017 – June 30, 2018, compared to 2.7 mgd at the start of the water conservation program in 2001.

-- WQES’s annual Water Campaign, in partnership with the Office of Sustainability, focuses on educating the community on Stanford’s water systems, stewardship efforts, and encouraging conservation regardless of drought conditions.
-The 2016-17 campaign debuted the new Water Resources website and a short video introduction to Stanford’s water systems.
+- WP&S's annual Water Campaign, in partnership with the Office of Sustainability, focuses on educating the community on Stanford’s water systems, stewardship efforts, and encouraging conservation regardless of drought conditions.

 - Water Efficiency staff collaborate with Grounds Services and the Land Use and Environmental Planning’s Conservation Program for Stanford’s annual Earth Day service project at the Arizona Garden and in the Foothills.
 Volunteers weed and remove invasive plants to help restore the historic cacti garden and salamander habitat in the foothills.

-- WQES staff partners with campus facilities to promote a 24-hour water waste and leak hotline.
+- WP&S partners with campus facilities to promote a 24-hour water waste and leak hotline.
 Anyone observing leaking taps, toilets, or showers, misaligned irrigation, broken irrigation sprinklers (water shooting into the air), or excessive irrigation runoff (flowing in gutters), is encouraged to dial (650) 723-2281 for immediate attention.

 Following unprecedented water conservation and plentiful winter rain and snow, on April 7, 2017, Governor Brown ended the drought state of emergency in most of California.
 While the drought emergency has been lifted, the state prohibitions against water waste are still in effect.